IFFIm has delivered on its goal to frontload, disbursing US$ 2.5 billion to support vaccine purchase and delivery to 71 developing countries

-In the past decade, GAVI has led the effort to vaccinate more than 440 million children, saving more than 6 million lives from 2000-2013.
+In the past decade, Gavi has led the effort to vaccinate more than 500 million children, saving more than 7 million lives from 2000-2015.
 Without IFFIm funds, this would not have been possible.

-Since IFFIm’s inception in 2006 through 2013, IFFIm funding has allowed GAVI to increase its expenditure on health programmes significantly, providing 39% of the total funding need over this period.
+Since IFFIm’s inception in 2006 through December 2016, IFFIm funding has allowed Gavi to increase its expenditure on health programmes significantly, providing approximately one third of Gavi’s funding need over this period.

 In total, US$ 2.5 billion has already been disbursed to support vaccine purchase and delivery to 71 developing countries.